 Our operations and facilities are subject to extensive federal, state and local laws and regulations relating to the exploration for, and the development, production and transportation of, oil and natural gas, and operating safety.
 Future laws or regulations, any adverse changes in the interpretation of existing laws and regulations or our failure to comply with existing legal requirements may have an adverse effect on our business, results of operations and financial condition.
 Applicable environmental regulations require us to remove our equipment after production has ceased, to plug and abandon our wells and to remediate any environmental damage our operations may have caused.
-The present value of the estimated future costs to plug and abandon our oil and gas wells and to dismantle and remove our production facilities is included in our reserve for future abandonment costs, which was \$19.3 million of December 31, 2020.
+The present value of the estimated future costs to plug and abandon our oil and gas wells and to dismantle and remove our production facilities is included in our reserve for future abandonment costs, which was \$25.7 million as of December 31, 2021.

-Prices for oil and natural gas have been highly volatile in recent years, and we experienced a period of low prices in 2020 primarily due to an oversupply of oil and natural gas.
-We expect our oil production to continue to decline as we have limited future plans to participate in the drilling of new oil wells.
-We expect our natural gas production to increase, assuming we maintain a sufficient development program to offset expected production declines from our producing wells.
+Prices for oil and natural gas have been highly volatile in recent years but we expect our natural gas production to increase, assuming we maintain a sufficient development program to offset expected production declines from our producing wells.
 The level of our drilling activity is dependent on natural gas prices.
-If we are unable to offset production declines resulting from the new wells we plan to drill in 2021 and future periods, our production volumes and cash flows from our operating activities may not be sufficient to fund our capital expenditures, and thus, we may need to either curtail drilling activity or seek additional borrowings, which would result in an increase in our interest expense in 2021 and future periods.
+If we are unable to offset production declines resulting from the new wells we plan to drill in 2022 and future periods, our production volumes and cash flows from our operating activities may not be sufficient to fund our capital expenditures, and thus, we may need to either curtail drilling activity or seek additional borrowings, which would result in an increase in our interest expense in 2022 and future periods.
 We may need to recognize impairments if oil and natural gas prices decline, and as a result, the expected future cash flows from these properties becomes insufficient to recover their carrying value.